nwg/racket-wiki/Artifacts.md

    (set! key-thread null)
    (set! daily-key null)))
 ```
-#### AJAX: A working incantation for generating an HTTP reponse to a browser request created by javascript:HTTPXmlRequest
+#### AJAX: How to build a response to an HTTPXmlRequest

 Note: the correct **MIME-type** is important to get the browser to understand what you're sending over in the body of the response.

 Client-side convention with respect to setting up client AJAX continuation seems to be to at least check the **message-field** equal to "OK", so be aware of this.

-You still need to send the reponse back to the client via one of Jay McCarthy's primitives such as send/suspend/dispatch (if stateless), or send/back (if stateful).
+In addition to this code, You still need to send the reponse back to the client via one of Jay McCarthy's primitives such as send/suspend/dispatch (if stateless), or send/back (if stateful).

 ```racket
 #|